a runner sitting down and performing a hamstring stretch by pulling their foot towards them

 A sub-type of static stretching is PNF (Proprioceptive Neuromuscular Facilitation) stretching.
 In PNF stretching muscles are alternately stretched and contracted, which can improve flexibility more than standard static stretching, as well as strengthening the muscles.

-Some PNF stretches can be done against either a partner or a static object (e.g. a park bench).
-The basic idea is to move into a stretch and hold it for a period of time (15-30 seconds is a good guide.
-You then apply a force against your partner or object, contracting the muscle, for a short period (about 5-10 seconds is a good guide; then stop applying the force and stretch again for another period of time (15-30 seconds).
+Some PNF stretches can be done against either a partner or a static object (for example, a park bench).
+The basic idea is to move into a stretch and hold it for a period of time (15–30 seconds is a good guide.
+You then apply a force against your partner or object, contracting the muscle, for a short period (about 5–10 seconds is a good guide; then stop applying the force and stretch again for another period of time (15–30 seconds).

 Assisted Stretching

-Assisted - or passive - stretching is a type of static stretch in which a partner or a static object is used to stretch beyond what would usually be possible.
+Assisted, or passive, stretching is a type of static stretch in which a partner or a static object is used to stretch beyond what would usually be possible.

 Assisted stretching can be dangerous if not done correctly and carefully.
 The usual rules of easing gently into a stretch and not stretching beyond what is comfortable should be applied.